Darwin, Litchfield & Kakadu Complete

 Some of Australia’s most stunning and diverse natural scenery can be found in Litchfield and Kakadu National Parks where the waterfalls and landscapes will captivate you.
 Explore historic Aboriginal art in the World Heritage area of Ubirr and learn of the local culture as you cruise the amazing East Alligator River including photo opportunities of breathtaking scenery and abundant wildlife!
 While adventuring around Darwin you’ll be based centrally with dinner at the popular Hotel Darwin nearby.

-- 5 night stay in Darwin
+- 5 night stay in Darwin at the:

 - Overnight Kakadu National Park sightseeing tour* including lunch, experienced driver guide and comprehensive commentary in an air-conditioned coach